 Our vision is to see people live better through strength.
 But vision without action and mission is nothing but a dream.

 As a community we have a deep and powerful vision that is a part of our DNA.
 This is a vision that looks beyond the self.
 In fact, it requires active participation by it’s community to inspire and influence those outside who are looking in.
-There are three primary mediums by which our vision comes to fruition – equipment, education, and coaching.
+There are four primary mediums by which our vision comes to fruition – equipment, education, coaching, and charity.
 The active participation of our community, both internally and at large, is assumed in each of these core tenets.

 Equipment – The combination of an engineer and businessman who both share a love for strength sports and kinesiology is the perfect foundation on which to start manufacturing equipment.
 Our focus and specialty lies in bridging the gap between the clinical and performance worlds.
 How can we do that?
 Community.
 Professionals from both sides of the spectrum – clinical/research and athletics – are among those who we closely work with and whose counsel we seek when developing a new piece of equipment.
 The idea is to see where there is a gap between the academic/clinical world and engineer a piece of equipment that can then serve a purpose to the body based on that research and clinical experience.
 Being involved in the discourse of both academia and athletics allows us a unique position in which we can develop clinically-backed tools that can be effectively used to improve performance, reduce injury, and many other reasons.
 The birth of the Shoulderok comes from Chris’ continuing education in human movement as well as the anecdotal experiences he’s had and seen in other regarding the shoulder and it’s connection to the core.
 Every product we design and manufacture serves a purpose and can trace it’s development back to a tangible need we identified and chose to meet.